“The Significance of Michelle Obama’s Fertility Story” (from The Atlantic Monthly)

 “Jonas,” another story from the collection, was serialized in Five Chapters.

-“Homecoming” at At Length.
+“Homecoming” appeared in At Length.
 Running out of trouble in Bed-Stuy — and into it in Virginia.

-“Opportunity” at storySouth.
+“Opportunity” appeared in storySouth.
 An elementary school principal pines for a wayward bassist.